Divya4879/Language-Fluency-Coach/README.md

    - **Topic-Based Assessment**: Focused evaluation on specific topics
 3. Click the microphone button and speak naturally
 4. Review your detailed analysis and recommendations

-### Practice Sessions
-1. Navigate to the Practice section
-2. Select a practice type (conversation, pronunciation, vocabulary, etc.)
-3. Choose your level (beginner, intermediate, advanced)
-4. Follow the practice prompt and speak
-5. Get personalized coaching feedback
-6. Continue with new prompts or change practice types

 ### Understanding Your Results